Datavault-UK/automate-dv-docs/docs/macros.md

 contain a date range where the date interval will be short, such as every day or every hour, followed by a period of time after which the date intervals are slightly larger.

 An example history could be end of day values for 3 months followed by another 3 months of end of week values.
-The as of dates table would then contain a datetime for each entry to match this.
+The As of Date table would then contain a datetime for each entry to match this.

-As the days pass, the as of dates table should change to reflect this with dates being removed off the end and new dates added.
+As the days pass, the As of Dates should change to reflect this with dates being removed off the end and new dates added.

-If we use the 3-month example from before, and a week had passed since when we had created the as of dates table, then it would still contain 3 months worth of end of day values followed by 3 months of end of week values but shifted a week forward to reflect the current date.
+If we use the 3-month example from before, and a week had passed since when we had created the As of Date table, then it would still contain 3 months worth of end of day values followed by 3 months of end of week values but shifted a week forward to reflect the current date.